ruuddejong-altran/python-c-cpp/docs/example_3.md

 ## First attempt

-A first attempt at the interface file would e.g. be a file `spam.i` with contents:
+A first attempt at the interface file would e.g. be a file `spam.i`.

 ```
 %module spam